barrel-proof-apps/basecamp-todoexporter/README.md

 * username (for basecamp) ex: u
 * password (for basecamp) ex: p

-this will create a csv with the following columns:
+this will stream a csv to stdout with the following columns:

 * theme (maps to todo list)
 * story (todo name)
-* url (basecamp url)
+* todoUrl (basecamp url)

 installation